KibretZd/DSA2023/Project 2- Linked List/README.md

 # Project 2 - Linked List implementation of Student Information Management

+This project is implemented using signle linked list.

 ## Instruction

 * This project is a group assignment of maximum 5 students per each group.